-First of all, I have a girlfriend who is a native Latvian speaker so when dealing with complex things like setting up the internet account for our our flat, dealing with buying furniture online or setting up a mobile phone contract, she has been there with me to help and either translate or deal directly with people.
+First of all, I have a girlfriend who is a native Latvian speaker so when dealing with complex things like setting up the internet account for our flat, dealing with buying furniture online or setting up a mobile phone contract, she’s been there to help and either translate or deal directly with people.

 Getting by with English very much depends on where you are.
 In the centre of Riga, most younger people are able to speak at least a little English.
-If you’re in a supermarket, or a store, and the person behind the till looks under 35, then chances are they will speak good enough English to help you with your transaction.
+If you’re at a supermarket, or a store, and the person behind the till looks under 35, then chances are they’ll speak good enough English to help with your transaction.

-If the person you speak to is older, then there is not as much chance you will have someone who can speak English, but I have still come in contact with plenty older people who at least have a little bit.
+If the person you speak to is older, then there’s not as much chance you’ll have someone who can speak English, but I have still come in contact with plenty older people who at least have a little bit.
 Enough to tell me “no electricity” or “we have a delivery for you“.

-In the city, I would say that most people are used to dealing with people who don’t have Latvian language skills.
-Tourists, exchange students and ex-pats are not unusual.
+In the city, I’d say that most people are used to dealing with people who don’t have Latvian language skills.
+Tourists, exchange students and expats are not unusual.

 At markets, you may find less English speakers, so it’s useful to learn a few phrases and some numbers to help you.
 I’ve heard stories that some sellers at the markets may try to take advantage of tourists, so make sure you keep an eye on prices, and if you feel you’re being taken advantage of, walk away.
-There are plenty stalls – especially at the central market – so you have choices.
+There are plenty stalls – especially at Riga Central Market – so you have choices.

 In Vecrīga or the “old town”, most establishments will be able to deal with English speakers.
 The further out of town you go, the less likely people will so easily converse in English.